mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart-dashboard.md

 # Dashboard generation

 In the previous tutorial, we explained how to use Vizro-AI to generate individual charts from text.
-Vizro-AI also supports text-to-dashboard functionality, enabling you to generate a complete Vizro dashboard containing multiple charts and pages.
+Vizro-AI also supports text-to-dashboard functionality, enabling you to generate a complete [Vizro](https://vizro.readthedocs.io/en/stable/) dashboard containing multiple charts and pages.

+You may also want to review the [Vizro dashboard tutorial](https://vizro.readthedocs.io/en/stable/pages/tutorials/first-dashboard/), which creates a dashboard from scratch rather than by generation with Vizro-AI.

 ## 1. Install Vizro-AI and its dependencies
 <!-- vale on -->